-September 27, 2024 | Vol. 53, Issue 18
+December 20, 2024 | Vol. 53, Issue 24

 The only bilingual Chinese-English Newspaper in New England

-‘Most Famous Woman in China’ Discusses her Life, China’s Progress, at BU Event
+‘Most Famous Woman in China’ Visits Hub

 Chinese author and mega celebrity Yue-Sai Kan, while on tour at Boston University’s Tsai Performance Center on Sept.
-16, discussed her cross-cultural influence in promoting China abroad, and introduced her aptly titled new book, “The Most Famous Woman in China.
+16, discussed her cross-cultural influence in promoting China abroad, and introduced her aptly titled new book, “The Most Famous Woman in China.”

 Kan’s journey from a modest start to becoming a global media icon and influential philanthropist coincided with China’s dynamic transformation over the years.
+Both topics were her focus at the meet-and-greet book event.

 Kan holds many titles: She is an Emmy-winning television host and producer, an entrepreneur, a fashion icon, a bestselling author, and a humanitarian.
 People magazine once called her “the most famous woman in China,” which also serves as the title of her new book.